deanhamsft/Brinehaven/Sheriff Drenvar.md

 - Challenge: DC 14 Wisdom (Perception) spots sahuagin tracks (leads to the cove), DC 13 Dexterity (Stealth) to avoid 1 smuggler sentry (Level 1 Rogue).
 Success reveals the ledger’s hint; failure alerts Drenvar.
 - Reward: 25 gp, but finding the ledger (DC 15 Intelligence (Investigation)) exposes the ring.

-Dialogue ExampleDrenvar:
+Dialogue Example
+Drenvar:
 (leaning back, eyeing the party)
 "Back again, eh?
 Drenvar Holt, sheriff—keeping this village in line.
 Heard you’ve been stirring up the docks with those wreck tales.
 Good.
 Keeps the fish-men on edge.
 But I need you north—three miles, quiet-like.
 Bandits, I reckon.
 25 gold if you scout it.
 Don’t poke too deep, though—village safety’s my concern."(He taps the ledger subtly, masking a nervous glance.)
 "Prove you’re worth trusting, and I might share more.
-What say you?"DM Notes
+What say you?"

+DM Notes

 - Level Range: Drenvar (CR 1) and quests suit Levels 2-4.
 Scale with 1 Thug (CR 1/2) for Level 3+.
 - Pacing: The encounter fits 04:27 PM - 04:40 PM MDT, with the quest taking 2-3 hours (ending by 07:00 PM MDT).
 - Corruption Reveal: The ledger or Jorin’s slip (DC 15 Insight) exposes Drenvar, leading to a moral choice (arrest, blackmail, or ally).
 - Rewards: 25 gp and ledger intel support Level 2-3 progression, with potential for 50 gp bribery.

-Drenvar’s corruption adds a thrilling twist, linking Brinehaven’s law to the smuggling plot.
-If you’d like an office map, Jorin’s mediation details, or a confrontation scene, let me know!